 Avoid the mall crowd and shop local!
 Support your community!

-The Market is a collection of Jewish artisans throughout the Triangle area selling a variety of work, including (but not limited to):
+The Handmade Hanukkah Market is a collection of Jewish artisans from around North Carolina selling a variety of work, including (but not limited to):

 - Judaica-themed gifts and art

 - Baked goods & jams